harrinp/Command-line-guide/README.md

 }
 ```

 But eventually you grow out of it, you start to think "the command line is only for debugging" well I'm here to defend the command line, and all of its glory.
-Writing full-blown apps in the command line is not only fun, but its easy, and it can look damn good (assuming your down for a retro look).
+Writing full-blown apps in the command line is not only fun, but its easy, and it can look damn good (assuming you're down for a retro look).
 Making a game or app as a command line app is quicker and easier than messing around with complex graphics libraries, or god forbid, css.

 This guide is going to be a look at how you can make command line apps and games (like [this one](https://github.com/harrinp/WalledIn)) simply and easily using the ncurses library. ncurses is a very common library for posix-compliant (_typically this means Macos and Linux_) command lines.